 Vanessa wears the neckline of 2020: the sweetheart neckline.

-Note to self: A sheer midi dress, beaded bag and mule sandals make for chic wedding attire.
+Note to self: A sheer midi dress, beaded bag and mule sandals make for chic summer attire.

 I must remember there's more to animal print than leopard motifs.
 Cue zebra and tiger.

 Souped-up leather skirts look their best paired with a basic jersey top and minimal accessories.

 It's all too tempting to tuck in your shirting, but I'll be leaving it out-over for a fresh silhouette.

 Tamu's rolled-up sleeves and belted jumper are subtle but completely elevate her outfit.

 If you're on the fence like I am about shorts, wear them with a blazer and strappy sandals for instant elegance.

 I've been tentative about wearing slip dresses, but Mira's look has convinced me to finally try the trend.